simd-everywhere/simde/README.md

 There are a *lot* of instructions to get through.
 If you're interested in helping please feel free to dive right in!
-All instructions must include tests (see `test/test-*.c` and `test/test-cmp-*.c`), as well as a portable implementation in the relevant header.
+All instructions must include tests (see `test/test-*.c`), as well as a portable implementation in the relevant header.

 ## Usage